 Outdoor Classroom Day

-The next global Outdoor Classroom Day is scheduled for November 7th, 2019.
+The next global Outdoor Classroom Day is scheduled for November 5th, 2020 and the theme will be Love the Outdoors!

 Have you heard about Outdoor Classroom Day?
 It is no secret that children love to be outside.
 Even when it is raining – sometimes especially when it is raining – children love to be in open spaces, immersed in nature and free to move about and explore the world around them, unstructured.
 It is also no secret that through their natural play and exploration children are learning and fostering skills important to their education and development, all while having fun.
 And when children are learning in a fun environment they are more likely to retain the information than if it was in a more formal setting.
 It’s outdoor education, and it’s what the global initiative, Outdoor Classroom Day, is hoping to encourage more of.